Solving the Scattering Problem for Open Wave-Guide Networks, III: Radiation Conditions and Uniqueness: Radiation Conditions for Open Wave-Guide Networks

-As we see below, this is essentially a special case of Vasy's condition and therefore applies to open wave-guides.
+As we see below, this is essentially a special case of Vasy's condition and therefore applies to open wave-guide networks.
 As in the classical case, the radiation conditions have many consequences.
 Vasy shows in~\cite{VasyJFA97} that a formal solution which is either incoming or outgoing automatically has an asymptotic expansion

 with smooth coefficients $\{a^{\pm}_j\}\subset\cC^{\infty}(S^{d-1}\setminus\{v_{\alpha}\}).$ Building on earlier work of Froese and Herbst, Isozaki, Melrose, et al.\ he proves an analogue of the Rellich uniqueness theorem, see~\cite{Rellich1943}. \begin{theorem}[\cite{VasyAsterisque}, Proposition 17.8] If $u\in\cS'(\bbR^d)$ is a solution to $(H+k^2)u=0$ that is outgoing (incoming), then $u\equiv 0.$ \end{theorem} In Theorem 18.3 of~\cite{VasyAsterisque} Vasy also proves that limits